10 Different Types Of Trevally

 1. Onion Trevally

 The first dorsal fin of Onion trevally has eight spines, while the second dorsal fin has one spine and 20-23 rays.
 Anal fin with two spines, one spine, and 16-20 rays.
-Gill rakers on the first gill arch, including rudiments, 2 1-25 The breast’s naked area extends far beyond the pelvic fins.
+Gill rakers on the first-gill arch, including rudiments, 2 1-25 The breast’s naked area extends far beyond the pelvic fins.

-Onion
+Onion Trevally

 In young, the soft dorsal lobe is filamentous, but in adults, it is shorter than the length of the head.
 Silvery, slightly darker on top than on the bottom.
 There are numerous small yellow spots on the sides.
 On the opercular margin, there is a small black blotch.
 The edges of the second dorsal and anal fins are dusky.
 And is commonly found over deeper coastal reefs, but not near the shore.